Beek, Berg en Dal

-Beek is a village in the Dutch province of Gelderland.
+Beek (/nl/) is a village in the Dutch province of Gelderland.
 It is located in the municipality of Berg en Dal, about 5 km east of Nijmegen.
 It was sometimes referred to as "Beek (bij Nijmegen)" or "Beek-Ubbergen" because there are several villages in the Netherlands called Beek.

 History

 It was first mentioned in 814–815 as Bechi, and means brook.
 The village dates from the early Middle Ages and was an agricultural community.
 In 1840, it was home to 715 people.
 In the late 19th century it became a popular place to build villas.